el-barto/python-directadmin/README.md

 ## Introduction
 The aim of this project is to provide a simple and clean implementation of Directadmin's Web API for Python developers.

-Directadmin (http://www.directadmin.com) is a popular web control panel.
+[Directadmin](http://www.directadmin.com) is a popular web control panel.
 It provides an HTTP API which python-directadmin intends to implement, to help python developers interact with the control panel.

 ## Install

-Since version 0.3 python-directadmin comes with an installer script which uses [http://docs.python.org/distutils/ distutils].
+Since version 0.3 python-directadmin comes with an installer script which uses [distutils](http://docs.python.org/distutils/).

 To install, just run: